-I first fell in love with square photos after a week in the Lake District, when I used a Mamiya C330 to try and get the hang of “proper” landscape photography for the first time.
+I first fell in love with square photos after a week in the Lake District in the mid-1990s, when I used a Mamiya C330 to try and get the hang of “proper” landscape photography for the first time.
 It took me a little while to get the hang of the unfamiliar format, but once I had, I took to the 6”x6” format like a duck to water.
 The square format allowed me to harness the vast views in front of me and direct the camera more precisely than with a rectangular view.

 Back from the trip away, I returned the camera to its owner and bought myself a much less expensive Lubitel camera.
 Firstly, to take shots in Paris whilst on holiday with a friend and much later, to capture scenes here in Switzerland.
 Once in Switzerland, I managed to find a gorgeous 55-year-old Yashica-Mat in working condition: I used it for several years (before it broke).